-In 2014, the Agency reviewed its policy on the prevention and management of conflicts of interest based on the Commission's Guidelines on the Prevention and Management of Conflicts of Interest in decentralised Agencies of December 2013.
-As a result of that review, the Agency drafted a new policy which was subject to the Agency's internal consultation process in the course of 2014 and was adopted by the AB on 30 January 201511.
+In 2014 the Agency reviewed its policy on the prevention and management of conflicts of interest on the basis of the European Commission's Guidelines on the Prevention and Management of Conflict of Interest in decentralised Agencies of December 2013.
+As a result of that review, the Agency drafted a new policy which was subject to the Agency's internal consultation process in the course of 2014 and was adopted by the AB on 30 January 20159.

-In line with the Commission's guidelines, the policy was extended to members of the BoR.
-In line with the EP's observations, the CVs and declarations of interests of the BoR members, the Director, senior management, as well as the CVs of the AB and BoA members were made publicly available on the Agency's website.
-The publication of CVs and declarations of interest was addressed under the framework of the Agency's new Policy for the Prevention and Management of Conflicts of Interest.
+In line with the European Commission's guidelines, the policy was extended to members of the BoR.
+In line with the EP's observations, the CVs and declarations of interests of the BoR's members, the Director, senior management, as well as the CVs of the AB's and BoA's members were made publicly available on the Agency's website.
+The publication of CVs and declarations of interest was being addressed in the framework of the Agency's new Policy for the Prevention and Management of Conflicts of Interest.